-Low-beam headlights this morning; heavy fog across central Indiana
+Low-beam headlights necessary this morning as heavy fog settles across central Indiana

-INDIANAPOLIS — Central Indiana drivers need to allow extra time on the roads this morning.
-Thick fog has developed overnight and has prompted a dense fog advisory.
-Visibility in many areas has dropped below a quarter-of-a-mile.
-That fog advisory is in effect until 10 a.m.
+INDIANAPOLIS, Ind. — Central Indiana drivers need to allow extra time on the roads this morning.
+Thick fog developed overnight and has prompted a Dense Fog Advisory.
+Visibility in many areas is below 0.25 miles.
+The fog advisory is in effect until 10 a.m.
 If winds pick up this morning, we may see an early cancellation, but confidence in that scenario is low.

 In addition to reduced visibility, freezing fog is also a concern, especially around bridges and overpasses.
 Many spots are already reporting temperatures at or below freezing.
 As suspended water droplets collect on roadway surfaces, we can’t rule out a little ice forming, meaning the chance for some slick spots.